HHS-AHRQ/MEPS/SAS/README.md

 ### Summary tables examples

-The following codes provided in the [summary_tables_examples](summary_tables_examples) folder re-create selected statistics from the [MEPS online summary tables](https://meps.ahrq.gov/mepstrends/home/).
+The following codes provided in the [summary_tables_examples](summary_tables_examples) folder re-create selected statistics from the [MEPS-HC Data Tools](https://datatools.ahrq.gov/meps-hc).
 These example codes are written under the assumption that the .ssp files are saved in the local directory "C:/MEPS/".
 However, you can customize the programs to point to an alternate directory.

 #### Accessibility and quality of care
 [care1_child_dental.sas](summary_tables_examples/care1_child_dental.sas): Children with dental care, by poverty status, 2016